County up 28 confirmed cases

 The state Health Department also began releasing figures on COVID-19 cases in children, broken down by ages from 0 to 4 and 5 to 18 for the week as well as cumulative since Aug.
 16.

-There have been 36,317 full vaccination doses administered, up 89 from Tuesday.
+There have been 36,742 full vaccination doses administered, a number that is up 23 from Monday.

-The state health department reported one adult ICU bed is available with six currently staffed.
+The state health department reported no adult ICU beds are available with five currently staffed.

-The statewide percent positivity for the week of Aug.
-27 to Sept.
-2 increased to 9.1 percent from 8.2 percent.
+The statewide percent positivity for the week of Sept.
+10 to Sept.
+16 decreased to 8.9 percent from 9.1 percent.

 (0) comments